Electricity price plans in Singapore climb by up to 11% as retailers hedge against rising costs amid Middle East war

 Asked what safeguards EMA provides to protect consumers in the Open Electricity Market, the authority directed CNA to its website, which said all retailers are required to conduct fair marketing and contracting practices under the Code of Conduct for Retail Electricity Licensees.

-According to the website, EMA will be enhancing the regulatory framework for retailers to ensure they are sufficiently resilient against market volatility.
+According to the website, EMA has enhanced the regulatory framework for retailers to ensure they are sufficiently resilient against market volatility.

 There are also consumer protection measures in place if retailers were to initiate early termination of contract or were to exit the market, EMA said.